greydanus/greydanus.github.io/_posts/2020-10-13-stepping-stones.markdown

 layout: post
 comments: true
 title:  "The Technological Stepping Stones of Flight"
 excerpt: "How did flight become a reality?
-Let's look at the inventors who took flight from the world of ideas to the world of things – focusing in particular on airfoil design.
-This my second post in a series about human flight."
+Let's look at the inventors who took flight from the world of ideas to the world of things – focusing in particular on airfoil design."
 date:   2020-10-13 11:00:00
 mathjax: true
-author: Sam Greydanus
 thumbnail: /assets/stepping-stones/thumbnail.png
 ---